shoui520/shoui520.github.io/docs/routine.md

 ## Day 2

+- Today you'll be:
+   - Practicing recalling kana
+   - Learning what immersion means
+   - Putting immersion into practice

+#### Daily Review
+- Practice recalling kana on this site [https://gohoneko.neocities.org/learn/kana.html](https://gohoneko.neocities.org/learn/kana.html) for 10 minutes.([10 minute timer](https://www.online-stopwatch.com/timer/10minutes/))
+     If you feel you are struggling it may be helpful to go back and copy out the [the chart from the main guide](/img/hiragana_katakana_LARGE.png) again.
+     *Note: Do not forget that all kana must be enabled.*

 ### Stage: Creating your own Japan at home

-- Practice on this site [https://gohoneko.neocities.org/learn/kana.html](https://gohoneko.neocities.org/learn/kana.html) for 10 minutes. ([10 minute timer](https://www.online-stopwatch.com/timer/10minutes/))
-*Note: Do not forget that all kana must be enabled.*

-- Surrounding your daily life with Japanese is the most important part of the immersion method.
+Surrounding your daily life with Japanese is the most important part of the immersion method.
 It may be hard to decide, but you'll need to find content that interests you and you'll need to make consuming it a habit.
 Slice of life is a good place to start, however there are many, many anime that have simple Japanese.

-   Here are some suggestions (but you can use anything you want):
+- Here are some suggestions (but you can use anything you want):
    >Love Live!
 (Any)
    >Non Non Biyori
    >Kimetsu no Yaiba